LLMsLab/cookiecutter-ai-flock/{{cookiecutter.project_slug}}/README.md

 Now your project is not only tracked locally with Git but also backed up and shareable through GitHub.
 Remember to push your changes regularly to GitHub to keep it up to date.

+## **✅** Exiting Development Containers in VS Code

+To stop working inside a development container and return to your local environment using the VS Code Dev Container extension, follow these simple steps:

+1. In the VS Code window that is connected to your Dev Container, locate the green bottom-left corner that indicates you are connected to a remote environment.

+2. Click on it to reveal the remote connection options.

+3. Select the "Close Remote Connection" option, as shown in the provided image.

+> Notice that there you have available the "Reopen in Container" option too.

+This will close the remote connection and return you to your local VS Code environment.

+**Note**: If you want to stop the container itself, you can do so using Docker commands in the terminal:
+   - To stop the container: `docker stop <container-name-or-id>`
+   - To remove the container: `docker rm <container-name-or-id>`

+Alternatively, you can use the Docker Desktop interface to stop and remove containers.

 ## Conclusion